 #5.
 Background Photos

 Backgrounds might not seem very important for interior renderings at first sight.
 But they certainly add to the atmosphere of a place when chosen well.
 Basically, we’re talking about window views.
 Some interior CG renderings look wonderful and cozy with a winter landscape outside the windows, and some really pop against a night city view.
-Obviously, it’s important to keep things realistic, but subtle nuances, such as time of day and weather, and not to be overlooked.
+Obviously, it’s important to keep things realistic, but subtle nuances, such as time of day and weather, are not to be overlooked.

 Architects and designers don’t always have to find the background images for an assignment themselves.
 If a CGI studio has its own library of 3D models and other assets, as mentioned above, it usually includes background options as well.
 In this case, one can compile a perfect brief in no time at all.